 Forget all those expensive art.
 Here’s your chance to buy affordable art with a click of your finger.
 In recent years, the online art business has mushroomed into a formidable market – and by the looks of it, it’s going to become bigger and bigger.
 Leading the pack are the recently baptised new Amazon of art ‘Artspace‘, Artsy and Paddle 8 – all American-led companies.
 There’s one from the UK, – Culture Label- which are selling art prints rather than traditional art but also worth mentioning.

 It’s nice to own a good piece of art and hang it about our bedroom but for me, buying art online is not just about doing it as an investment.
 Here’s our opportunity to have a say about what kind of art we like and hopefully influence and dictate the movement of contemporary art.
-The internet has leveled the playing field for most industries and why not art?
+The internet has levelled the playing field for most industries and why not art?
 Is it right that something so beautiful should just stay within a certain status quo?
 The art e-commerce offers a line-up of curated art but hell yeah, if we are going to really go for the internet revolution, all kinds of businesses – even art – have nowhere to hide.

 So here we are.
 Take a look at these four online art shops and see where you want to put your money on.